-Munich, Germany surprised me with its variety of foodie offerings, from shops and markets to restaurants.
-Today I share my 10 favourite foodie finds in the capital of Bavaria so you know what to eat in Munich.
+I was surprised by the variety of Munich food destinations, from shops and markets to restaurants.
+Today I share my 10 favourite foodie finds in the capital of Bavaria, Germany, so you know what to eat in Munich.

-At the end of May, I was invited to discover Munich, a city I had never visited and known little about.
+At the end of May, I was invited to discover Munich, a city in Germany I had never visited and known little about.
 In fact, when I thought of Munich, I’ll admit to visions of drunken tourists in Lederhosen, spilling beer on one another, during Oktoberfest.
 For someone who dislikes crowds and beer, it wasn’t a pleasant image and I was eager to replace it with something more positive.

 The theme of my Munich visit was ‘Tradition and Design,’ two things the city is brimming with.
 I have written about both of these aspects of Munich, but today I want to focus on the feature of the Bavarian capital that surprised me the most – the food.

 Munich is a fantastic destination for foodies.
-In three short days, I discovered 10 great foodie finds in Munich including shops, markets, and restaurants – some traditional, some modern and surprising.
-I even found some great options for vegetarians.
+In three short days, I discovered 10 Amazing Munich Food Destinations including shops, markets, and restaurants – some traditional, some modern and surprising.
+I even found some great Munich food options for vegetarians.
 Read on to discover where to eat in Munich:

 1. Arriving at Munich Airport

 There are two easy and comfortable ways to travel to and from Munich from Belgium, (besides driving yourself, about 8 hours, non-stop) and I tried both of them.
 I arrived in Munich on a Lufthansa flight, which took a mere hour and twenty minutes.

 I had travelled through Munich Airport several times before, en route to Canada.
 However, I had never eaten at the airport.
 Andrew, on the other hand, still raves about the Schweinshaxe, (or roasted ham hock) he feasted on, at the Airbrau – a brewery in the airport’s large open-air courtyard.